thabsheerporuthiyil/Locomotion/README.md

 - **Web Frontend Allowlist Includes:** `https://locomotionride.vercel.app`
 - **Storage Class:** `local-path`
 - **Backend Image Source:** AWS ECR
-- **Bundled Services Enabled:** PostgreSQL and Redis
+- **External Database:** PostgreSQL on an external managed endpoint
+- **External Cache / Broker / Channel Layer:** Redis on an external managed endpoint
-- **Bundled Services Disabled:** in-cluster FastAPI AI and Qdrant
+- **Bundled Services Disabled:** in-cluster PostgreSQL, Redis, FastAPI AI, and Qdrant
 - **AI Mode:** backend points to an external AI endpoint through `aiServiceUrl`

 This means the current backend hosting pattern is a hybrid model:

 - Django and workers are hosted in K3s
-- PostgreSQL and Redis can run in-cluster
+- PostgreSQL is hosted outside the cluster
+- Redis is hosted outside the cluster
-- AI can be hosted outside the cluster
+- AI is hosted outside the cluster
 - the web frontend is hosted separately
 - backend images are built outside the server and deployed as immutable ECR tags

 ### 4.4 Current GitHub Actions + ECR + SSM Delivery Flow

-The current production backend delivery path is:
+The current production backend delivery path on `main` is:

 1. Push code to `main`
 2. Run GitHub Actions `CI`